 Rev. Chip Freed (Director)

 Currently the lead pastor at Garfield Memorial UMC (Cleveland, OH), Chip previously served Montgomery UMC (Belle Mead, NJ) and Asbury UMC (Elyria, OH), and as a District Superintendent in Mansfield, OH.
 Today, Garfield is one of the most multiethnic, economically diverse churches in the Midwest, as not one ethnic group constitutes more than 52 percent of the congregation.
 Under Chip’s leadership, the church has grown from 340 to 1,300 members, averaging (pre-COVID) 600 in worship and 150 children.
 In 2013, a second campus was launched in Cleveland (South Euclid), and later a third in Liberia, Africa.
 Chip is married to his best friend and ministry partner, Terri; together they have three adult children.

 — Disruptive Church Leadership —

-Accepting applications for January 2021
+Now accepting applications for January 2022

 This first of its kind cohort equips ministry leaders with operational aptitude for addressing two of the three most critical concerns of our time impacting local church planting, growth, and development today in the US: namely, equitable inclusion and economic sustainability.
 United’s Doctor of Ministry (DMin.) program is a professional degree for religious leaders ready to expand the area of ministry to which they are called.
 In the Disruptive Church Leadership focus group, join a cohort of your peers to learn from mentor Mark DeYmaz and graduate assistant Chip Freed.
 United’s mentor-based DMin. program provides feedback, academic guidance, and ministry support as you develop an original research project for your unique ministry context.